sadmanca/blog/_posts/2024-05-22-analyzing-pey-postings-part-1.md

 ![xkcd: "Is It Worth the Time?"](https://imgs.xkcd.com/comics/is_it_worth_the_time.png){: .w-25 .right}
 ![xkcd: "Automation"](https://imgs.xkcd.com/comics/automation.png){: .w-25 .right}

-Is it possible to automate the whole process of saving data for job postings?
-Technically, yes, it's absolutely feasible, but given how easy it is manually save data for job postings in a minute or two for every couple hundred of jobs (with the assistance of a few scripts to make the <kbd>CTRL</kbd>-clicking a lot faster), it's just not worth the time to make the routine task more efficient (I'd be spending more time than I'd save, as any XKCD enjoyer can relate to).
+*Is it possible to automate the whole process of saving data for job postings?*

+Technically, yes, it's absolutely feasible, but given how easy it is manually save data for job postings in a minute or two for every couple hundred of jobs (with the assistance of a few scripts to make the <kbd>CTRL</kbd>-clicking a lot faster), it's just not worth the time to make the routine task more efficient (I'd be spending more time than I'd save, as any XKCD reader can relate to).

 ## Storing job postings in a database